Porges/ways-to-play/src/games/sixteen-soldiers/index.md

 The rules of the game are the same as the Japanese version, but it is played on a slightly different board, with a different extension and 29 points.

+## Water Drowns the Monk

+{% image src="water_drowns_monk.svg" alt="" %}
+Initial setup of the Sichuan/Tibetan board.
+{% imageEnd %}

+This version, called “Water Drowns the Monk” (<span lang="zh">水淹和尚</span>,
+Mandarin: <span lang="zh-Latn-pinyin">Shuǐ yān héshàng</span>) was reported to be played by shepherds in Sichuan and Tibet (which share a border).
+The “water” player has 15 pieces and the “monk” player has one.
+Entering the monk between two water pieces to remove them was termed “carrying water”.
+The goal of the water player was to drive the monk into the “monastery” extension and pin them there.[@DieFandse p.
+168]

 ## See also